 Stewardship Ideas for Your Church

 As you can see, there are many aspects to stewardship that go beyond giving money.
-A church stewardship plan encompasses growing a healthy, vibrant and prosperous church.
+A church stewardship plan encompasses growing a healthy church.

 Here we'll explore some ideas to include in your long-term comprehensive stewardship plan.